 Astronomer John Dobson explained the effect thus," The reason the siren slides is because it doesn't hit you."
-In other words, if the siren approached you directly, the pitch would remain constant (as $v{s,\,r}$ is only the radial component) until the vehicle hit you, and then immediately jump to a new lower pitch.
-The difference between the higher pitch and rest pitch would be the same as the lower pitch and rest pitch.
-Because the vehicle passes by you, the radial velocity does not remain constant, but instead varies as a function of the angle between your line of sight and the siren's velocity:
+In other words, if the siren approached you directly, the pitch would remain constant (as $v{s, r}$ is only the radial component) until the vehicle hit you, and then immediately jump to a new lower pitch.

+The difference between the higher pitch and rest pitch would be the same as the lower pitch and rest pitch, because the vehicle passes by you, the radial velocity does not remain constant, but instead varies as a function of the angle between your line of sight and the siren's velocity:

-$$v{s,t}\cos\theta$$ (2.14)
+$v{s,t} \cdot \cos \theta$

-where v_s denotes the velocity of the object (source of waves) with respect to the medium, and θ is the angle between the object's forward velocity and the line of sight from the object to the observer.
+Where v_s is the velocity of the object (source of waves) with respect to the medium, and θ is the angle between the object's forward velocity and the line of sight from the object to the observer.